TheOneTrueNoodle/GE1/README.md

 5. Changes textures

 The microwave will be interactable in both AR and VR with two seperate builds, a vr build and an ar build.

+I learned how to use procedural animation using the animation rigging I added the package and added the chain Inverse kinematics, i modeled the tentacle and used bones and fed those bones into the ik
+I then targeted the IK to the players hand allowing the tentacle to follow the hand

+I am most proud of the shader graph hologram effect